Cuba at the 2023 Pan American Games

-Cuba is scheduled to compete at the 2023 Pan American Games in Santiago, Chile from October 20 to November 5, 2023.
+Cuba competed at the 2023 Pan American Games in Santiago, Chile from October 20 to November 5, 2023.
 This was Cuba's 19th appearance at the Pan American Games, having competed at every edition of the games since the inaugural edition in 1951.

+Boxer Julio César La Cruz and judoka Idalys Ortiz were the country's flagbearers during the opening ceremony.
+Meanwhile, table tennis athlete Jorge Campos and track athlete Yunisleidy García were the country's flagbearers during the closing ceremony.

+Cuba left Santiago with 69 medals, securing their worst performance since 1967, when they won 46 medals.
+The 30 gold medals were also Cuba's lowest tally since 1971.
+As a result, the country finished 5th in the medal table, narrowly above Colombia with just only 1 more gold medal.

 Competitors

 The following is the list of number of competitors (per gender) participating at the games per sport/discipline.

+Medalists

+The following Cuban competitors won medals at the games.
+In the by discipline sections below, medalists' names are bolded.

 Archery

-Cuba qualified two archers during the 2022 Pan American Archery Championships.
+Cuba qualified six archers (three men and three women) during the 2023 Copa Merengue.